-These creeks around Rochester impact us in such subtle ways they sometimes disappear into the background of our lives.
+These creeks around Rochester, NY impact us in such subtle ways they sometimes disappear into the background of our lives.
 Our beautiful tributaries are the source of our fresh water and life for our lakes.
 They are gathering places in our small towns.
 Our creeks provide us with opportunities for recreation and relaxation.
 I have found the creeks listed below to be exceptional, and worth the effort to seek them out.
 Do you have a favorite?

 1. Allen Creek